p2panda/aquadoggo/README.md

 ### Embed node

-Run the node directly within the frontend you're building for full peer-to-peer applications.
+Run the node directly next to the frontend you're building for full peer-to-peer applications by using the [`aquadoggo`](/aquadoggo) Rust crate.
 Check out our [Tauri](https://github.com/p2panda/tauri-example) example for writing a desktop app.

 ```rust
 use aquadoggo::{Configuration, Node};